AyeeshaEP/VeganEats/README.md

 #### MVP
+- Allow users to get and post vegan eateries in Oakland, CA and leave feedback.

-- Utilize React Router, installed via NPM.
+- Utilize React Router
-- Have at least 6 seperate, rendered components.
-- Implement an organized and understandable React file structure.
 - Utilize functional and class Reach components appropriately.
 - Use Axious to consume data from Airtable, and GET/render that data in your components.
-- Use Axios to POST/create new data on Airtable.
-- Use ONLY react for DOM Manipulation.

 #### PostMVP

-- Allow users to add to posts on Airtable.
+- Allow users to add ratings.

 ## Project Schedule